Vancouver With Kids: 33 Best Things To Do in Vancouver, BC

 2. Vancouver Aquarium

-While at Stanley Park, a visit to the aquarium is a must-do.
+While at Stanley Park, a visit to the Vancouver Aquarium is a must.
 With more than 50,000 animals to see, including walruses, penguins, and sharks, there’s something to experience and learn around every corner.
-Get hands on at the touch tank and take in a dolphin or sea lion show; just make sure you save time to visit the perennial favorites, the sea otters.
+Get hands-on at the touch tank and take in a dolphin or sea lion show; just make sure you save time to visit the perennial favorites, the sea otters.

 3. Granville Island

 You won’t need to take a ferry to this island; it’s easily accessible by car.
-The main attraction is the Granville Island Public Market, a covered market space with everything from fresh fruits and vegetables, artisanal cheeses, baked goods, and hand-crafted candies and chocolates, as well as local arts and crafts.
-This is a great spot to grab lunch from one of the many restaurants and enjoy it outside by the water.
-This is yet another spot for amazing views of False Creek, the main water artery in the city, and downtown Vancouver.
-In the summer there’s also a playground and sprinkler park with a big water slide that’s open to everyone and is FREE.
+The main attraction is the Granville Island Public Market, a covered market space with fresh fruits and vegetables, artisanal cheeses, baked goods, hand-crafted candies and chocolates, and local arts and crafts.
+Grab lunch from one of the many restaurants and eat it outside by the water while enjoying amazing views of False Creek and downtown Vancouver.
+In the summer there’s also a playground and sprinkler park with a big water slide that’s free.

 A colorful kids market awaits on Granville Island.
 Photo courtesy of the island